Current Graduate Students

 Jessie Meyer- Congratulations to Jessie who was awarded the Scott Mesh Honorary Grant for Research in Psychology!
 Furthermore, she was awarded both an APA Dissertation Research Award and a Graduate Student Dissertation Support Award in 2016.
 Her dissertation research received an honorable mention from the Janet Hyde Graduate Student Research Grant (APA Div 35) and her poster presenting preliminary dissertation data was awarded 3rd Place in Social and Behavioral Sciences at the Graduate Student Exhibition Award at PSU.

-- Cristina Roman - Cristina's poster entitled "Decreased White Matter Integrity Predicts Hyperconnectivity Following TBI" was awarded the Student Liasison Meritorious Presentation Award at the 42nd Annual International Neuropsychological Society conference.
+- Cristina Roman - Congrats to Cristina who was awarded the 2017 American Psychological Association (APA) Dissertation Research Award to fund her work on her dissertation.
+Cristina's poster entitled "Decreased White Matter Integrity Predicts Hyperconnectivity Following TBI" was awarded the Student Liasison Meritorious Presentation Award at the 42nd Annual International Neuropsychological Society conference.
 In addition, Cristina received an academic scholarship from the Penn State Almuni Association, Los Angeles Chapter in 2014.
 In 2015, she received the Martin T. Murphy Award for Excellence in Clinical Psychology and Julius and Philip Epstein Endowed Scholarship.
 Cristina was one of twelve individuals selected (worldwide) to partake in the Multimodal Neuroimaging Training Program at The University of Pittsburgh/Carnegie Mellon in 2016.
 In 2017, Cristina was awarded the PSULA Alumni Endowed Scholarship!
 Furthermore, her dissertation research was awarded the Social, Life, and Engineering Sciences Imaging Center Dissertation Award,

 an APA Dissertation Award, and a Graduate Student Dissertation Support Award!